Chart Color Schemes

 Population growth drivers in Yass Surrounds are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, Yass Surrounds' population is approximately 13,718.
-This figure represents an increase of 1,005 people from the 2021 Census count of 12,713, indicating a growth rate of 7.9%.
-The estimated resident population in June 2024 was 13,212, with an additional 380 validated new addresses since the Census date contributing to this increase.
+Yass Surrounds' population is approximately 13,718 as of November 2025.
+This figure represents an increase of 1,005 people since the 2021 Census, which recorded a population of 12,713.
+The growth is inferred from the estimated resident population of 13,212 in June 2024 and an additional 380 validated new addresses after the Census date.
 This results in a population density of 2.4 persons per square kilometer.
-Yass Surrounds' growth rate exceeded that of its SA3 area (3.9%) and SA4 region, positioning it as a growth leader in the region.
-Natural growth accounted for approximately 45.5% of overall population gains during recent periods, with overseas migration and interstate migration also contributing positively to growth.
+Yass Surrounds' population growth rate of 7.9% since the 2021 census exceeded both its SA3 area (3.9%) and SA4 region, indicating it as a growth leader.
+Natural growth contributed approximately 45.5% to overall population gains recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are utilized, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-By 2041, Yass Surrounds is projected to increase by 2,305 persons, reflecting a total increase of 13.0% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where data is not available, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for the years 2032 to 2041.
+According to population projections, Yass Surrounds is expected to increase by 2,305 persons by 2041, reflecting a total increase of 13.0% over the 17-year period.

 Frequently Asked Questions - Population